 - Dizziness or vertigo

+How is CVS identified?
 CVS is diagnosed through a comprehensive eye examination, with the optician or optometrist taking into consideration the fact that the patient spends a great deal of time in front of a screen.
 It is important for the eye specialist to take a full history, including environmental factors, health problems or medication taken to eliminate any other causes of symptoms such as headaches or dry eyes.

 Then a full eye test should be carried out to assess whether any existing vision problems like far-sightedness are contributing to or exacerbating the CVS.
 The test should include visual acuity measurements, a refraction to determine if a lens is needed to correct a vision problem, and a test to assess how well the eyes work together.

+How is CVS treated?
 There is no evidence of long-term eye damage as the result of CVS.
 However, ongoing, short-term discomfort and pain can have a severe impact on your quality of life and work.
 And since most jobs and lifestyles these days incorporate some form of screen time, the chances of your symptoms going away on their own are very slim.

 Depending on the combination and severity of your symptoms, your eye specialist will offer different treatment options.
 If you have a vision problem that requires correction, you will probably be told to get prescription lenses.
 In some cases, patients may require a programme of vision therapy to address problems that can’t be solved by glasses.
 Vision therapy or visual training is a programme of exercises for your eyes that improves your visual abilities.
 However, in most cases, you will be given some guidelines for reducing the ongoing strain that results in CVS.

+How can CVS be avoided or reduced?
 Although specific vision problems that work in tandem with CVS need to be identified and treated, the best way to reduce the impact that CVS has on your life is to address the cause by adjusting certain screen and seating settings, and addressing other environmental factors:

 - Reduce the glare on your screen